neruthes/Travel-Summary/README.md

 17:35
 ```

-The last line for flights and trains is the indicator of date change upon arrival (e.g. being overnight).
+Line 7 for flights and trains is the indicator of date change upon arrival (e.g. being overnight).
 May be omitted if not overnight.

+For flights specifically, line 8 is optional if you would like to note ticket number.
+But you have to specify `+0` in line 7 in order to make use of this feature.

 ### Generate